 “I am happy about life here”

-Antonio Junior Xiranza is 12-years old.
-He lives with his Aunt Talita Agosto Mujovo, 39, and her three children in Maputo after his parents both died from HIV related illnesses.
-Antonio is HIV positive, something that Talita was able to reveal to him over the course of nine counselling sessions through Amodefa’s Ntyiso programme.
+Antonio Junior Xiranza is 12 years old.
+He lives with his Aunt Talita Agosto Mujovo, 39, and her three children in Maputo, Mozambique, after his parents both died from HIV-related illnesses.
+Antonio is HIV positive, something that Talita was able to reveal to him over the course of nine counselling sessions through IPPF Member Association AMODEFA’s Ntyiso programme.